vgwb/Antura/Assets/_discover/_quests/PL_02 Wroclaw Dwarves/PL_02 _README design notes.md

 ### Gameplay elements

 - **NPC Introduction:** Each dwarf starts with an NPC or landmark fact.
+- It gives hints if needed
 - **Hidden Key:** Each magical cage needs a gold key.
 - **Protected Key:** The key alone is not enough; it must be used through a local challenge.
-- **Living Letter Hint:** A living letter gives a clear hint if needed.
+- **Living Letter Info:** A living letter gives some info on the location
 - **Puzzle Gate:** After finding the key, the player solves a short puzzle, quiz, or interaction.
 - **Rescue Payoff:** Unlock the cage, free the dwarf, and talk to it.
-- **Map Reward:** The Cathedral dwarf gives the Map of Wrocław, which also serves as the collection screen.
-- **Collection Grouping:** The map groups dwarves by hub for clear progress tracking.
 - **Hub Travel:** Trams connect the main zones.
 - **Progressive Unlocking:** The city opens area by area after the tutorial.